kumarshantanu/promenade/doc/intro.md

 You may chain together several thrown-bind operations using macros `trial->`, `trial->>` and `trial-as->`.

-## Composing over various result types
+## Working with various result types

-The various result types and bind variants we discussed above may be composed together to perform composite operations.
+The various result types and bind variants we discussed above may be used together to perform composite operations.
 For example, the code snippet below enhances upon the use-case we saw in success/failure handling.

 ```clojure